Adventures in Peru – 6/12/14 – Land of Enchantment - Chaquiqocha to Wiñay Wayna – 9km

 That means we must get up and leave camp by 4:00 a.m.
 What???
 Hard to get to sleep knowing that, plus the anticipation of reaching our destination tomorrow.
 This journey has been difficult, exhausting, and stressful, but the rewards thus far have been worth the effort and beyond my expectations.
 After all we have seen, what will Machu Picchu be like?

 I have been wearing my favorite Liberty hat during the cool mornings and evenings of our trek and Nestor has expressed a liking for it.
-Whenever he sees me he points to my hat and his and indicates an exchange.
-Tonight we get a photo of me and my friend with his big-hearted smile.
+Whenever he sees me he points to my hat and his and indicates an exchange: me and my friend with his big-hearted smile.

 “Since there is nothing so well worth having as friends, never lose a chance to make them.” ~Francesco Guicciardini